National Leadership Summit

 In 2022, Greenblatt released It Could Happen Here, a book that sounds an alarm, warning that hate and systemic violence is gathering momentum in the United States – and that violence on a more catastrophic scale could be just around the corner.

 Jonathan serves on numerous corporate and non-profit boards and has been recognized on multiple occasions for his leadership at ADL.
-He has been named by The NonProfit Times to its list of Top 50 Nonprofit Leaders from 2016-2022.
-Recode named Jonathan to its inaugural “Recode 100,” a list of the top 100 people in business and technology.
-He has been named among the Top 50 Most Influential Leaders in the global Jewish community by The Jerusalem Post and as one of the Top 50 Jews to follow on Twitter by the JTA.
+Most recently, he was named one of TIME Magazine’s 100 Most Influential People in the World of 2025.
+He has repeatedly been recognized as a NonProfit Times Top 50 nonprofit leader, was listed on Recode’s list of the top 100 people in business and technology, and was listed on both the Jerusalem Post’s Top 50 list of most influential Leaders in the global Jewish community and the Algemeiner’s Jewish 100.

 Before ADL, Greenblatt served in the White House as Special Assistant to President Obama and Director of the Office of Social Innovation.
 He came to that role after a long career in business.
 In 2002, he co-founded Ethos Brands, the business that launched Ethos Water, a premium bottled water that helps children around the world access clean water.
 Ethos was acquired by Starbucks Coffee Company in 2005.
 Following the acquisition, Jonathan was named VP of Global Consumer Products at Starbucks and joined the board of the Starbucks Foundation.